ultralytics/ultralytics/docs/en/guides/patch-based-inference.md

 #### Example of using:

-Before using this function, you need an instance of the `CombineDetections` class, as we previously explained how to obtain it
+Before using this function, you need an instance of the `CombineDetections` class, previously was explained how to obtain it

 ```python
 from patched_yolo_infer import visualize_results